x

 In addition to local and national races, there were four statewide races and one proposed amendment up for a vote.

-COLUMBUS, Ohio — While all eyes are turned to the national stage for the presidential race between former President Donald Trump and Vice President Kamala Harris, there are also several important races and a proposed amendment up for a vote in Ohio.
+COLUMBUS, Ohio — While all eyes were turned to the national stage for the presidential race between former President Donald Trump and Vice President Kamala Harris, there were also several important races and a proposed amendment up for a vote in Ohio.

-In this election, Ohio voters are deciding who will win the state's U.S. Senate seat, who will be named to the Ohio Supreme Court and whether an amendment will be passed to establish the Ohio Citizens Redistricting Commission.
+In this election, Ohio voters decided who will win the state's U.S. Senate seat, who will be named to the Ohio Supreme Court and whether an amendment will be passed to establish the Ohio Citizens Redistricting Commission.

-In addition, there are several U.S. House, Ohio Supreme Court, Ohio Senate and Ohio House battles.
+In addition, there were several U.S. House, Ohio Supreme Court, Ohio Senate and Ohio House battles.

-📺 10TV+ ELECTION SPECIAL: From the latest electoral count in the presidential race to local races and issues in central Ohio, we’re bringing you live election coverage on 10TV+, 10TV.com, the 10TV News app, and YouTube.
+ELECTION RESULTS: From the presidential race to statewide races and local issues, you can get the latest election results here and on 10TV+, 10TV.com, the 10TV News app.

 You can find our complete list of election results here.